snakemode/ably-space-game/README.md

 });
 ```

-This function does three things, it:
+Other than the guard check at start, this function does three things, it:
 * finds our active game using the `id` provided in the URL
 * calls the function `handleMove` on our `Game` object, carefully making sure none of it's expected parameters are null or undefined
 * returns the result of the move to the client